plone/training/docs/mastering-plone/what_is_plone.md

 - Existing projects that are updated to Plone 6 can decide which frontend to use.
   If a lot of customizations were done and you don't want to reimplement a lot of custom templates and features in Volto, it is a good idea to use Plone Classic.
 - For a selection of awesome Volto add-ons see <https://github.com/collective/awesome-volto/>
-- There are a growing ecosystem of add-ons for the React frontend.
+- There is a growing ecosystem of add-ons for the React frontend.
   Be aware that a Plone Classic add-on may not have value for your project, if it has a theming component or anything that concerns the UI.
   That could be for example a backend add-on that implements the logic and storage of bookmarks.
   The UI needs to be implemented in React, be it an open source add-on or your custom add-on.
   Both, frontend and backend, communicate via REST API.
 - Most existing add-ons for Plone will have to be adapted to Volto if they touch the UI (e.g. templates for content types, control panels or viewlets).
-- Ask the community for advice if you are not certain what to choose.
+- Ask the community for advice if you are not certain what to choose: https://community.plone.org/
 ```